leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/nginx.md

 ### 2. Important notes

-- This setup is suitable for a **development environment** on `localhost`, which is an exception to the usual cross-origin requirements.
+- This setup is suitable for a **development environment** on `localhost`, which is an exception to the usual cross-origin isolation requirements.
 - For **production environments**, it is important to use **HTTPS** to ensure cross-origin isolation and overall securitity, since cross-origin isolation cannot be achieved without **HTTPS** (with the exception of localhost).

 ### 3. Run Nginx